 Ongoing commitment as an NDIS provider

-Once registered as an NDIS provider, you’ll need to follow the NDIS guidelines and set of obligations:
+Once registered as an NDIS provider, you’ll get your NDIS provider registration number and will need to follow the NDIS guidelines and set of obligations:

 - NDIS Code of Conduct

 - Reportable incident requirements

 - Restrictive practice reporting